 Did you know that some time ago the G20 in Hamburg happened?
-Well if you didn’t here’s a good way to catch up with what happened during the meeting between the 20 biggest economic powers of the world.
+Well, if you didn’t, here’s a good way to catch up with what happened during the meeting between the 20 biggest economic powers of the world.

-Born in 1999 as an international forum for the governments and the central bank governor to discuss about international finance policies, it replaced the G8 as the main economic council of the wealthy nations in 2009 after the heads of the 20 nations met there, as they regularly did afterwards, in 2008.
+Born in 1999 as an international forum for the governments and the central bank governor to discuss international finance policies, it replaced the G8 as the main economic council of the wealthy nations in 2009 after the heads of the 20 nations met there, as they regularly did afterward, in 2008.
 The nation involved in this meeting are Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey, United Kingdom, United States, and the European Union plus, every year, there are guest representatives of other nations.
 Each year the meeting is hosted in a different country and, as we stated in the beginning, this year was Germany’s turn.

 While the main focus of this meetings is economy, various topics of international relevance, like migration, the climate change and terrorism, are discussed and while some journalists labeled this as the most uninfluential G20 so far, the outcomes regarding those “side topics” were the most interesting and probably, in the long run, the most relevant.

 But the real star of this meeting was one and one only.
 The President of the United States of America Donald J. Trump.